Connect with Family Law Attorneys

 17. You Argue Often

 It’s natural to have some arguments with your spouse.
-If you find that you’re arguing all the time or have more disagreements than conversations, it’s a sign that your marriage is unhappy.
+If you find that you’re constantly arguing or have more disagreements than conversations, these can be key signs that your marriage is unhappy.

 18. You Stop Arguing

-You’d think lack of arguing would be a great sign.
+You’d think a lack of arguing would be a great sign.
 It might be.
-But, if you’re a couple that usually argues at least a bit, not arguing at all might mean that one or both are no longer invested in the relationship.
+But, if you’re a couple that usually argues at least a bit, not arguing at all might mean that one or both are no longer invested in productive communication or the relationship.

 19. You No Longer Find Your Spouse Attractive